Logisek/DeltaScan/README.md

 ##### Export/Report:
 Exporting the results of the operation requires just the flag `-o` or `--output` with a file name and an extension of `pdf`, `html` or `csv`.
 The `csv` results are the only output format (at the moment) that exports the whole, raw scan results and can be used to import the scans in another DeltaScan database.

 `html`: Html reports are generated from the given template.
 The default templates are in `deltascan/core/templates`.
 There are two different template types, one for scan results and one for diff results.
 Custom templates can be provided using the flag `--template <name_of_template_file>`.
 The fields that DeltaScan exposes to be used inside the custom template, are shown in `example_dscan_results_for_html_template.json` for scan results and `example_diff_results_for_html_templayte.json` for diff results.
+To add fields in your custom template, use <b>Jinja syntax</b>.

 `pdf`: Pdf reports are actually the html report converted to `pdf`, so html details are also applied here.